 Day 4 – Play Time and Self-Awareness

-- Body, Thoughts, Emotions in play time and down time.
+- Body, Thoughts, and Emotions in Playtime and Downtime.

 Day 5 – Playing With Playing Time and Down Time

-- Proyect implementation.
+- Project implementation.
 Let’s bring fun and downtime to our classrooms!

 Day 6 – Course closure & external activities

 - Course evaluation: round-up of acquired competencies, feedback, and discussion;

 - Awarding of the course Certificate of Attendance;